Towards a "Radio Drama 101" course

 My notes towards helping people get started creating radio drama.
 These come

-from a post I made to the radio drama
+from a post I made to the (now-defunct) radio drama

 e-mail discussion list and my reply to a college instructor seeking advice